ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 - **typeface** is the design (e.g. shape) of a collection of letters, numbers and symbols (also called glyphs), whereas
 - **font** is a specific size, weight, or style (e.g. regular, bold, italic) of a typeface.

 Most of the time people use them interchangeably.
-But hey, we're trying to look prefessional here ;-).
+But hey, we're trying to look professional here ;-).

 ### 2. Common Font Categories